Quantum geometric Langlands correspondence in positive characteristic: the GL(N) case: Proof of Theorem

-\begin{proof}[Proof sketch] It is known that (in any characteristic) the category of $\D$-modules on a smooth variety $Z$ admits a Serre functor $\cS_Z$ which, moreover, is canonically isomorphic to the shift by $2\dim Z$.
+\begin{proof}[Proof {\todo[sketch]}] It is known that (in any characteristic) the category of $\O$-coherent $\D$-modules on a smooth variety $Z$ admits a Serre functor $\cS_Z$ which, moreover, is canonically isomorphic to the shift by $2\dim Z$.
 The same is true for $\D'$-modules where $\D'$ is any twisted differential operator algebra.
-We will need the case $\D'=\D_{C,\omega^{1/2}}$.
-The lemma will follow from the following two statements: \begin{itemize} \item The curvature of $\Lna_{\det}$ coincides with the 2-form constructed from this isomorphism $\cS_C\isom[2]$. \item The composite equivalence $\D_{C,\omega^{1/2}} \stackrel{\tsr\omega^{\tsr(1-p)/2}}\sim\D_C\hmod \sim \cG_\th\hmod$ is compatible with the trivializations of Serre functors. \end{itemize} The first statement makes sense in any characteristic and should be well known.
-As for the second statement, the difference between two trivializations is an invertible function on $T^*C\fr$, therefore a constant.
-With a little more work, one can show that this constant is equal to~$1$. \end{proof}
+We will need the case $\D'=\D_{C,\ohf}$.
+The lemma will follow from the following two statements: \begin{itemize} \item The curvature of $\Lna_{\det}$ coincides with the 2-form constructed from this isomorphism $\cS_C\isom[2]$. \item The composite equivalence is compatible with the trivializations of Serre functors. \end{itemize} The first statement makes sense in any characteristic and is proved in Appendix~\ref{appx}, Proposition~\ref{appx|prop:curv Ldet}.
+As for the second statement, the difference between two trivializations is an invertible function\footnote{The difference is an automorphism of the identity functor.
+To see that it is given by multiplication by a function, it is better to consider families of $\O$-coherent $\D$-modules, \ie for a scheme~$S$ we consider the category of $\D_C\bx\O_S$-modules which are coherent as $\O_{C\x S}$-modules.} on $T^*C\fr$, therefore a constant.

+To show that this constant is equal to~$1$, it suffices to compare the two symplectic forms at points of $\rM_{\Tcf,\dd_C}$ corresponding to $\dd_C$-modules of length~$1$ supported at points of $\Tcf$.
+Note that such modules are parametrized by an open and closed substack in $\rM_{\Tcf,\dd_C}$ isomorphic to the total space of the gerbe~$\dd_C$ and which corresponds to the stack denoted $\rI$ in \ref{appx|subs:charp} via the identification $\rM_{\Tcf,\dd_C}\isoto \Connhf$.
+Now the restriction to~$\rI$ of the symplectic form constructed from the Serre functor on $\dd_C\hmod$ is clearly just the pullback to $\rI\isom\dd_C$ of the canonical symplectic form on $\Tcf$.
+The fact that the Serre functor on $\D_{C,\ohf}$ gives the same form follows (for example) from the computation of the curvature of $\Lna_{\det}$ by using Propositions \ref{appx|prop:curv Ldet}~and~ \ref{appx|prop:det on I} (this has essentially been used in the proof of Proposition~\ref{prop A}). \todo[Maybe say this better] \end{proof}